CMPSC-203-Allegheny-College-Fall-2022/project2-sheetshuttle-plugin-four/writing/sprint3_report.md

 - Obstacles that stand in they way are converting spreadsheets into a mardownfile and be able to push individually.

 Bill Ochieng

+I am yet to find a time that Noor is available to schedule a meeting and try ask for some insight.
+Other than that still on the research stage and trying to come up with different approach on how to access these directories and files using our plug in.
+Hopefully this gets figured out before the end of the week so that we can start looking at the api referencing website using Mk Docs.

 ### Stand-Up Meeting Three (Date)